Posts

 Image

 This is our first return sit.
-We looked after Crumble and Pippa many months ago in Tunbridge.
-Since then, Kate and Tim, the owners, have moved a bit further east to Wadhurst which is a beautiful place to be.
-It's also not far from Sevenoaks, where Daniel and Ellen are now residing.
-Crumble Pippa The last time we were here, Pippa couldn't care less who we were as long as her food was prepared at her convenience.
-This time she has been a little more responsive and coming up for the odd pat.
+We looked after Crumble and Pippi many months ago in Tonbridge.
+Since then, the owners, Kate and Tim, have moved a bit further east to Wadhurst which is a beautiful little village in east Sussex rather than Kent.
+It's also not far from Sevenoaks, where Daniel and Ellen now reside.
+Crumble.
+Pippi.
+The last time we were here, Pippi couldn't care less who we were as long as her food was prepared at her convenience.
+This time she has been a little more responsive, not so bitter hissy and coming up for the odd pat.
 Crumble is the same loveable dog we remember.
-She loves a walk, cuddle and play at all times of the day.
-She loves visitors too!
+She loves a walk a cuddle and a play at all times of the day.
+She loves visitors too.
+So sweet!
 We're here until the 26th November so there's plenty of time to drive around and take in the beauty of the absolutely stunning English autumn.
+Two charity shops in town.
+How does it get any better?

 75. Stratford upon Avon - UK